 |Test fees||$113.50 ($96.50 without essay)||$166.50 ($150 without essay)|

 |English or Writing and Language section||4 passages||5 passages|

 |Additional concepts in Math||Geometry, Trigonometry, Complex numbers||Advanced Trigonometry, Matrices, Logarithms|

 |Calculator usage||Scientific /Graphing calculator allowed for one section||Scientific/Graphing calculator allowed for the math section|

 Science section tests the critical thinking skills

 |Essay||Optional – Students are given a long article to read, analyze and write||Optional – Students are given a paragraph on an issue to test your analytical and evaluation skills|

 Colleges will accept either the SAT or the ACT or both.
 So which one should you take?

 It’s all about the numbers.
 Some students end up scoring substantially higher on the SAT; others do better on the ACT.
-The best way is to take a full length test for both SAT and the ACT to help you determine which test is a better fit with your abilities.
+The best way is to take a full-length test for both the SAT and the ACT to help you determine which test is a better fit with your abilities.